ze-ouyang/cupyint_doc/docs/source/tutorial.rst

 * multiple integration methods, including deterministic & stochastic ones
 * user-friendly interface

-In the following sections, theories and examples are provided with each integration method.
+In the following sections, examples are provided with each integration method.

 1. Trapezoidal integration
 2. Simpson's integration